KonghaYao/pure-graph/docs/storage/postgres.md

 ## Overview

 PostgreSQL is a powerful, open-source object-relational database system known for its robustness, extensibility, and standards compliance.
-Pure Graph uses PostgreSQL for enterprise-grade data persistence.
+Open LangGraph Server uses PostgreSQL for enterprise-grade data persistence.

 ## Characteristics